Blaxland flood map & planning overlays

 Does Blaxland have a train station?

 Yes - Blaxland has 1 train station: Blaxland Station.
-The suburb is served by 119 bus stops.
+It is also served by 121 bus stops.

 Do I need a planning report for a Blaxland property?